"I Do My Best To Ignore It": Selena Gomez On Navigating Unrealistic Beauty Standards

 AdvertisementADVERTISEMENT

-Now, her makeup routine changes depending on what she has on that day.
-“It always depends on if I’m filming,” she says.
-On off-duty days, she favours a more pared-back routine that incorporates the newest addition to the Rare Beauty line, the Soft Pinch Luminous Powder Blush.
-“I love a simple routine on days off,” Gomez says.
-“I’ll dab on a little Positive Light Under-eye Brightener, Perfect Strokes Mascara, and then add some colour and glow with the powder blush, topped off with the tinted lip oil.”

-Rare Beauty’s liquid blush range in particular has been a runaway success since the brand’s launch, amassing 129.5 million video views on TikTok alone, so the recent launch of the brand’s first powder blush is an exciting one for blush lovers everywhere.
+Rare Beauty’s liquid blush range in particular has been a runaway success, amassing 129.5 million video views on TikTok alone, so the recent launch of the brand’s first powder blush is an exciting one for blush lovers everywhere.

 Powder complexion products have been largely absent from the range until now — except for the Positive Light Silky Touch Highlighter and Always an Optimist Soft Radiance Setting Powder — but don’t expect a matte blush here.
-“It was really inspired by two of my favourite products — Soft Pinch Liquid Blush and Positive Light Silky Touch Highlighter,” explains Gomez.
+“It was really inspired by two of my favorite products — Soft Pinch Liquid Blush and Positive Light Silky Touch Highlighter,” explains Gomez.
 “I like to say this product is like if they had a baby — it combines the pigment of liquid blush with the glassy sheen of the highlighter.”
-Gomez admits that just like its cream and liquid predecessors, “a little product goes a long way”, and as lovers of a pigmented formula, this thrills us.
+Gomez admits that just like its cream and liquid predecessors, “a little product goes a long way.”
+As big fans of a pigmented formula, this thrills us.

 Rare Beauty has become synonymous with luminous complexions and authentic social impact, but at its centre is another undeniable fact: the products are just really damn good.